Haervwe/MicroKnight-Concept/README.md

 All Enemy "Dummy" animations seted up with states for event triggers and animations blueprints

-VXF For dashing, laser attacks, fireballs
+VXF For dashing, laser attacks, fireballs, Smoke Puff fx for destroyed eneies, hovering, fire words,

+camera animated to guve an smoth dynamic following effect

 Developed with Unreal Engine 5